Animal Welfare Board of India: Animal welfare laws and rules

 The board suggests changes to laws and rules about animal welfare issues.
 In 2011, a new draft Animal Welfare Act was published for comment.
 Guidance is also offered to organisations and officials such as police to help them interpret and apply the laws.

 Raising awareness

+Publications

 The board issues publications to raise awareness of various animal welfare issues.

+Education

 The Board's Education Team gives talks on animal welfare subjects, and trains members of the community to be Board Certified Animal Welfare Educators.

+Events

+The Animal Welfare Board of India planned Cow Hug Day in February 2023.

 Activism

 Legal rights of animals

 Animal Welfare Board of India filed a case in the court against "Nagaraja" in 2014 to ask for the rights of animals, Naresh Kadyan, chairman of PFA Haryana was also petitioner with AWBI.
 In that case, the court mandated that the animals are also entitled to the fundamental right to freedom enshrined in the Article 21 of Constitution of India i.e. right to life, personal liberty and the right to die with dignity (passive euthanasia).